Gillie Kleiman works with and in dance and choreography, creating performances, texts, events and pedagogical encounters.

 Gillie’s work has a persistent interest in both the figure and the activity of the non-professional, and many of the projects have involved participation of non-professional collaborators or of the audience.
 In 2020, Gillie initiated a new cycle of thinking and working about fat and fatness.

 Gillie has degrees in dance and performance, including a PhD in Dance Studies.
-Alongside her artistic practice, she is Head of Higher Education at Dance City, an adviser to Jerwood Arts, a Trustee of People Dancing, and external examiner at the Danish National School of Performing Arts.
-She is a member of UVW-DCW and is an accredited trade union representative.
+Alongside her artistic practice she is Director of Wunderbar.
+She is also a Trustee of People Dancing, external examiner at the Danish National School of Performing Arts and a member of the trade union UVW-DCW.

 Gillie lives and works in Newcastle upon Tyne.